 I’ve previously written about delighting in God – and have received so many requests to follow up on those posts.

 Sometimes, when God places a specific topic on my heart, I’ll write a longer blog post than normal.
 Today is one of those days.
-I promise it’s worth reading, though, because today’s topic has the power to radically change your relationship with God and bring great treasure in your New Year.
+I promise it’s worth reading, though, because today’s topic has the power to radically change your relationship with God and bring great treasure into your life.

-Read it all in one sitting tonight, or read a little today and more tomorrow.
+Read it all in one sitting, or read a little today and more tomorrow.
 I pray your heart will be greatly blessed!

 When people truly understand how incredible God’s love is for them, it absolutely transforms their entire being!
 It is no longer drudgery to follow God or His ways…it suddenly becomes the highest privilege you can have while on earth.

-You find how awesome He truly is: during the great times…the joys…the amazing adventures we have in life…but also in the super hard times when we don’t understand.
+You find how awesome God truly is: during the great times…the joys…the amazing adventures we have in life…but also in the super hard times when we don’t understand.
 He’s amazing!

 Even when our hearts are shattered to the point we think we’ll never be able to pick up the pieces.
 Even when all seems lost.
 Even when absolutely nothing makes sense.